rh-ai-quickstart/quickstart-cli/CONTRIBUTING.md

 # 🤝 Contributing Guide

-Thank you for your interest in contributing to AI Kickstart CLI!
+Thank you for your interest in contributing to AI QuickStart CLI!
 This guide will help you get started.

 ## 📋 Table of Contents